grasses/Tampering-Detection-and-Localization/README.md

-   The CNN module pretrain output is a csv file, which format with:
+   The CNN module pre-train output is a csv file, which format with:

    `{f1,f2,f3...,predict_label,true_label,quality_factory}`, where f1,f2... is CNN confidence of each camera model.